alexander-grieco/eris-fraud-detector/README.md

 * confluent/etc/confluent-control-center/control-center.properties
 * confluent/etc/ksql/ksql-server.properties

-Make sure to update any public DNS address or private IPs to match the configuration of your servers
+Make sure to update any public DNS addresses or private IPs listed in these files to match the configuration of your servers

+## Setting up Cassandra
+On each Cassandra node, install the most recent Cassandra 3.0 download from (this)[https://cassandra.apache.org/download/] page.
+Then, go to <path-to-Cassandra>/conf and edit the cassandra.yaml file according to the directions under the "Configure Cassandra" headline on (this)[https://github.com/InsightDataScience/data-engineering-ecosystem/wiki/cassandra] page.
+Make sure to run the "cassandra" command to build the configuration after you are done editing the cassandra.yaml file.

+## Setting up Dash
+Transfer all files from the ./src/app folder into dash and then follow [this](https://www.digitalocean.com/community/tutorials/how-to-deploy-python-wsgi-apps-using-gunicorn-http-server-behind-nginx) tutorial to host the dash app on your dash server.

+## Running New-news